Lloyd Banks

 Christopher Charles Lloyd (born April 30, 1982), better known by his stage name Lloyd Banks, is an American rapper.
-He began his career as a member of East Coast hip hop group G-Unit, alongside childhood friends 50 Cent and Tony Yayo.
-After the group's 2003 release of their debut album, Beg for Mercy, Banks released his first solo album, The Hunger for More, in 2004, featuring the top ten hit single "On Fire".
-His second studio album, Rotten Apple, was released in 2006.
+He began his career as a member of East Coast hip hop group G-Unit, which he formed with childhood friends 50 Cent and Tony Yayo in 1999.
+After the release of their debut album Beg for Mercy (2003), Banks signed with Interscope Records as a solo act to release his debut solo album, The Hunger for More (2004), the following year.
+It peaked atop the Billboard 200 and spawned the Billboard Hot 100-top ten single "On Fire", as well as the top 20 single "Karma" (featuring Avant or Kevin Cossom).
+His second album, Rotten Apple (2006), peaked at number three on the Billboard 200 and saw mixed reviews.
+Banks then left Interscope in favor of EMI in 2010—along with his G-Unit cohorts—to release his third album, H.F.M.
+2 (The Hunger for More 2), in November that year, which saw a critical rebound and peaked at number 26 on the chart.

-Banks left Interscope Records in 2009 and, along with the rest of G-Unit, signed with EMI the following year to distribute Banks third studio album The Hunger for More 2, which was released in 2010.
+Over a decade later, he self-released his fourth album, The Course of the Inevitable (2021) to critical acclaim.

 Early life

 Christopher Lloyd was born in Baltimore, Maryland, and raised in the South Jamaica section of the Queens borough in New York City; he is of mixed Puerto Rican and African-American descent.
 His father spent most of Lloyd's childhood in prison, leaving his mother to raise him and his two siblings.
-Lloyd attended August Martin High School but dropped out at the age of 16.
+Lloyd attended August Martin High School but dropped out at 16.
 For his stage name, he took his great, great-grandfather's name Banks, which was passed on by his uncles who also shared it.